lozanodev/lozanodev/README.md

 - 🌱 I’m currently learning javascript 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
+- 🌱 Life Goal: Became someone markable, no matter that it's as a friend, a lider or a piece of history in the world.
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Spotify Playing 🎧